Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-The examples for 2-grams and 3-grams can also be seen as demonstrations of possible comparisons of features of complex networks and systems (e.g, 2-grams in text as directed edges).
+\begin{textblock} \item The examples for 2-grams and 3-grams can also be seen as demonstrations of possible comparisons of features of complex networks and systems (e.g., 2-grams in text as directed edges). \end{textblock}

+\begin{textblock} \item Based on our experience using RTD and PTD, we advise that either comparative instrument always be used to produce a sequence of allotaxonographs with the following 24 values of $\alpha$: \item